gavinlyonsrepo/raspberrypi_tempmon/README.md

 The program has seven features
 1. Normal mode - output to screen with optional LED output.
 2. Continuous mode - output to screen with optional LED output.
-3. Logfile mode   - output to single logfile(also mail mode if alarm mode on and triggered).
+3. Logfile mode   - output to single logfile(also mail mode if mail alert mode on and triggered).
 4. Logfolder mode - output to multiple logfile in separate folders.
 5. Mail mode  - output to email.
 6. Graph mode - Displays a graph of logfile created in mode 3
 7. Graph mode 2 - Displays a graph of GPU data in realtime

 In normal mode output, Data is sent to the terminal with option to repeat or quit.
-A LED will light and Data in red is displayed in screen for an on Alarm state if setup.
+A LED will light and Data in red is displayed in screen for an Alarm state if setup.

 In continuous mode entered by option -c, The program enters a delay between scan.
 This delay is set by positive integer argument placed after -c.
 For example "-c 30" will wait 30 seconds between scans.
 Data is sent to terminal screen.

-A LED will light if on Alarm state is set.
+A LED will light if an Alarm state is set.
 If an alarm limit is on and triggered by CPU going above limit, data in red is displayed in screen.